5-inch/38-caliber gun: Powder case

 The powder case is a brass or steel alloy cylinder closed at one end.
 It holds the propelling charge and a case combination primer.
-The charge is held packed around the primer by a wad, distance piece (not in clearing charge), and plug.
+The charge is held packed around the primer by a wad and plug.
 When rammed in the chamber with the projectile, the Full and Reduced charge cases are designed to completely fill the volume of the chamber from the breechblock face to the base of the projectile when its rotating band is jammed into the bore's rifling.
 In other words, the powder case acts a rammer extension for the projectile.
 There are three types of powder cases: